KevinCox0427/Angular-Arcade-Hockey/README.md

 ### The idea:

-This website is intended to show my abilities in Angular while learning the .NET framework.
+This website is intended to show my abilities in Angular.
-The goal is to create a simple 2-D game based on NES Hockey, that will have multiplayer game sessions where users can invite their friends to duel.
+The goal is to create a 2-D hockey action game based on NES Hockey.
+This will have multiplayer game sessions where users can invite their friends to duel.
+Finally, I will be creating a nueral network with a reinforcement model for the AI players.

 ___